cowboyd/generation.js/README.md

 generators.

 Generation lets you describe relationships between any kind of iterable data, without actually doing any interation until you need it.

+All query functions can take any object that implements the JavaScript [iteration protocol][1], or any no-arg function that returns an object that implements the iteration protocol such as a [`GeneratorFunction`][2].

 Quick example: